jareddonovan/creative-coding/docs/tutorials/tut07/index.md

 following 'Anatomy of a Program' tutorial useful.
 It gives a good overview of the process of planning and designing a program and then moving into implementation.
-Thinking about how you actually approach programming as a problem solving process is an important skill to learn in DXB303.
+Thinking about how you actually approach programming as a problem solving process is an important skill to learn in Creative Coding.
+Even though this tutorial is written for the Java version of Processing, it is still very relevant to p5js and most of the examples should be understandable to you.

 <ul class="code-list">